BlackRock second-quarter profit falls 11 percent

-(Reuters) - BlackRock Inc (BLK.N), the world’s largest money manager, said on Wednesday its second-quarter profit fell 11 percent as tumultuous market conditions cut into fee income.
+(Reuters) - BlackRock Inc, the world’s largest money manager, said on Wednesday its second-quarter profit fell 11 percent as tumultuous market conditions cut into fee income.

-Chief executive Laurence Fink also sought to quell concerns about relatively weak performance in BlackRock’s equity funds and the recent departures of some top executives.

 Net income at New York-based BlackRock dropped to $554 million, or $3.08 per share, from $619 million, or $3.21 per share, a year earlier.

-Investors fretting about Europe’s debt crisis and overall global economic weakness moved out of higher risk - and higher fee - stock funds and into bonds and short-term securities, CEO Fink said.
+Investors fretting about Europe’s debt crisis and overall global economic weakness moved out of higher risk -- and higher fee -- stock funds and into bonds and short-term securities, BlackRock Chief Executive Laurence Fink said.
 BlackRock benefits more when investors move the opposite direction, from what Fink called a “risk off” position to “risk on.”

 “For the remainder of 2012, unfortunately, all eyes are still going to be on politics and the economy,” Fink said on a call with analysts.
 U.S. elections and the coming budget showdown “will likely create additional uncertainty and lead to more soft business sentiment and probably a reduction in consumer spending,” he added.